Weightlifting at the 2022 Commonwealth Games

-Weightlifting was one of the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the nineteenth staging of weightlifting at the Commonwealth Games since its inclusion in 1950, and the second staging within England specifically.
+Weightlifting at the 2022 Commonwealth Games was the 19th appearance of Weightlifting at the Commonwealth Games.
+The weightlifting events at the 2022 Commonwealth Games were held in Birmingham, England.
+This was the nineteenth edition since its inclusion in 1950, and the second staging within England specifically.

 The competition took place between 30 July and 3 August 2022, spread across sixteen weight classes (eight per gender).

 Schedule

 The competition schedule is as follows: